 It’s important to get your debt under control.
 The more monthly debt payments you have, the more money you need to cover your expenses every month.
 The more money you need every month, the harder it is to save.

 Also, the higher your expenses every month, the more money you will need to cover you in case of an emergency.
-Use the Debt Worksheet that you can find in my FREE Resource Library, to help you become more organized and prioritize your payment plan.
+Use the Debt Worksheet that you can find in my Shop to help you become more organized and prioritize your payment plan.

 If you’re like me, you like to use paper and software to help you with your financial journey.
-For those of you interested in using technology to help with your debt repayment plan check out Undebt.it.
-It is a FREE tool to help you get out of debt.
+For those of you interested in using technology to help with your debt repayment plan, check out my Debt Payoff Spreadsheet.

 One of the final lessons from the government shutdown that you should learn is you need to be more educated about personal finance.
 The most successful leaders in business and finance read every single day.